Dragi2k/EMU/docs/software_setup.md

 ```

 **Step 3: Update mmu.cfg with the EMU mcu board pin aliases** <br/><br/>
+After the board definitions, insert the board pin aliases.

+> [!IMPORTANT]
-After the board definitions, insert the board pin aliases. **Important note:** The first board defines the aliases for the tension and compression sensor too, so it is different to the rest.
+> **Important note:** The first board defines the aliases for the tension and compression sensor too, so it is different to the rest.
 In the example below I am using an 8 lane configuration.
 ```
 [board_pins mmu0]
 mcu: mmu0